 I managed to get through most of the hike in a fairly good mental state.
 The slump I had read about so much from American websites that is supposed to occur when the realisation sets in that your journey is almost over, was nowhere in evidence; that is until the last day when it hit me big time.

 I had been living and breathing this hike for just on five weeks and was feeling quite buoyant.
 I would go into autopilot each day going through a familiar routine from getting up in the morning to going to bed at night.
 On my second last day I decided not to do a 38km km day to finish the trip but instead stopped around 10km short.
 Doing this extra distance wouldn’t have been an issue but this would have had me finishing towards dark.
-Instead I stopped short at the last shelter on the trail leaving around 10 km to go.
+Instead I stopped short at the last shelter on the trail.
 The last day was when the realisation hit me.
 I left the shelter late feeling in no rush.
-I dawdled at a remarkably slow pace of the whole trip, and when I stopped to do the last on-trail social media 10 minutes after I left camp it took me around 14 attempts to get a recording…because I just became so emotional talking about the end of the trip.
+I dawdled at a remarkably slow pace, the slowest of the whole trip, and when I stopped to do the last on-trail social media 10 minutes after I left camp it took me around 14 attempts to get a recording…because I just became so emotional talking about the end of the trip.
 I realised before I started this trip this was my longest holiday in over 40 years (I worked during the school holidays from the age of 15) and I enjoyed it.

 Weight loss on the Bibbulmun Track, this image as taken about there weeks into my trip and at this stage I estimate (from personal experience) that I had lost around 10kg and I still had two more weeks to go